aadulan/Y3S2_revision/computer_security/notes.md

 > exploits the special structure of the memory stack

 - attacker provides input that the program blindly copies to a buffer that is smaller than the input.
--   an attacker could overwrite local vari- ables adjacent in memory to the buffer, which could result in unexpected behavior.
+-   an attacker could overwrite local variables adjacent in memory to the buffer, which could result in unexpected behavior.
 - a stack smashing attack, the attacker exploits a stack buffer vulnerability to inject malicious code into the stack and overwrite the return address of the current routine so that when it terminates, execution is passed to the attacker’s malicious code instead of the calling routine.

 #### Seizing Control of Execution